 Born and raised in South-West London to Ghanaian parents, Kennedy fell in love with reggae music at an early age.
 Kennedy’s love of Reggae was founded on his Father’s Bob Marley, Jimmy Cliff and Trojan compilations in Kumasi, Ghana.
 Upon his return to London in 1981, his passion blossomed when he discovered sound system tapes in school, began writing reggae lyrics with his School friends and even became part of a local sound system in Battersea.

 In his adolescent years, he spent every spare penny he could find on records which landed him the role of ‘DJ Next Door Neighbour’ to his friends and family.
 He recounts, “Whenever friends were having parties they would say – ‘call Kennedy – he’s got loads of Records’”.
-That record collection grew into a Library of thousands of Records, CD’s & Tapes which gave him his alias ‘Mr. Prezedent’, which was short for the prezedent of music.
+That record collection grew into a Library of thousands of Records, CD’s & Tapes which confirmed his alias ‘Mr. Prezedent’.

 Whilst studying Journalism at Vauxhall College and then the Polytechnic of Central London (now the University of Westminster), Kennedy started freelance writing for EX Magazine, NME, Music Week and The Voice Newspaper.
 His segue into the music industry proper came in 1990 when he started writing the weekly Reggae column, ‘Ragazine’, for The Voice Newspaper.
 It was here that his Disc Jockey persona, Mr Prezedent, was introduced to the world in the guise of a journalist.
 During his time at the Voice he also freelanced for numerous Music press titles in Britain including; Pride Magazine, Music Week, NME, Melody Maker, Check Dis, Wassup, Untold Magazine, Jet Star Phonographics Newsletter, Music Business International & World Beat.